-My father Ira suddenly passed away of a heart attack when he was 47 years of age.
+My father Ira suddenly passed away from a heart attack when he was 47 years of age.
 He was in the prime of his life and I was just 19.
-He was a great father, husband, son, friend and a New York University School of Law graduate.
+He was a great father, husband, son, friend, and a New York University School of Law graduate.

 After his death, another lawyer took over his firm.
-Back in the late 1980's the law prohibited my mother, a non-lawyer, to sell sell the practice.
+Back in the late 1980s, the law prohibited my mother, a non-lawyer, to sell the practice.
 We were left with nothing to show for his hard work in growing his firm.

 The decision to become a lawyer is the best decision I ever made (besides marrying my wife Tracy).

-I love reading about business, law, non-fiction, literature, current events, music and history.
-I'm enjoy the great outdoors and exercising.
-I have traveled extensively throughout the United States, Europe, Canada and Mexico.
+I love reading about business, law, non-fiction, literature, current events, music, and history.
+I enjoy the great outdoors and exercising.
+I have traveled extensively throughout the United States, Europe, Canada, and Mexico.

 New York Bar

 Eastern District Federal Court of the State of New York